-Students must meet Florida statewide standards in order to graduate with an academic diploma.
-At a minimum, students must complete 24 academic credits in grades 9-12 and maintain a 2.0 cumulative grade point average (GPA).
+Students must complete 22 academic credits in grades 9-12 and maintain a 2.0 cumulative grade point average (GPA).

-These minimum state standards also require that the 24 course credits be distributed as follows:
+These minimum state standards also require that the 22 course credits be distributed as follows:

-- Four credits in English, with major concentration in composition and literature - Four credits in mathematics, with at least one credit must be in Algebra I, and one credit in Geometry - Three credits in science, two of which must have a laboratory component, and one of which must be Biology - One credit in American history - One credit in world history, including a comparative study of all major political systems - One half credit in economics - One half credit in American government, including study of the U.S. Constitution and the structure of the state and local government - One credit in the fine arts - One credit in physical education to include the integration of health - Note: Although foreign language is not a state requirement for graduation, nearly all colleges and universities require a student to have had two credits of the same foreign language in high school.
+- Four credits in English, with major concentration in composition and literature - Three credits in mathematics, with at least one credit must be in Algebra I, and one credit in Geometry - Three credits in science, two of which must have a laboratory component, and one of which must be Biology - One credit in American history - One credit in world history, including a comparative study of all major political systems - One half credit in economics - One half credit in American government, including study of the U.S. Constitution and the structure of the state and local government - One credit in the fine arts - One credit in physical education to include the integration of health - Note: Although foreign language is not a requirement for graduation, nearly all colleges and universities require a student to have had two credits of the same foreign language in high school.

-The above graduation requirements are required by the state of Florida, where Sterling Academy is based.
-Sterling Academy has additional requirements for graduation, for all students first enrolling with Sterling Academy in 2013 or later:

-[Sterling Academy courses required for graduation]
+Sterling Academy has additional requirements for graduation, for all students first enrolling with Sterling Academy in 2013 or later: [Sterling Academy courses required for graduation]

-- World Cultural Geography (generally taken in 9th grade) - \circ In a global society, it is crucial for students to know their geography
+- World Cultural Geography (generally taken in 9th grade) - $\circ\quad$ In a global society, it is crucial for students to know their geography